 We seek to offer our students more than a piece of parchment, more than a memory of academic achievement, and more than required by the common standards applied to all accredited organizations of higher learning.
 While many of the traditional approaches to higher learning rest heavily on individuals ability to study independently, we, while encouraging independence, seek to maintain a leadership position within our ranks, by addressing the more social aspects of the education process.
 This suggests that an ongoing effort be made to identify promising professionals well in advance of the time when human resource commitments are necessary.

 The board has cultivated relationships with schools whose departments are in sync with our own, and we have identified a number of professionals who both contribute to our organization, as well as serve as directors of businesses that act either as employers for our graduates, or with whom we have research or intern agreements in place.
 Dr. Rettinger of Palo Simona has helped create a protocol to recruit the top undergraduate and graduate students via inbound marketing techniques – basically having them come to us because we are doing what they see as necessary.
-One example is our work with a maritime lawfirm operating in several cities in Louisiana that work with injured maritime and other Gulf Coast-area victims obtain the compensation to which they are entitled.
-These experienced admiralty, Jones Act, and Louisiana maritime lawyers show our students who are interested in this highly specialized area of law how to determine whether an injured maritime worker even has a case.
+One example is our work with a maritime lawfirm in TX operating in several cities in Texas that work with injured maritime and other Gulf Coast-area victims obtain the compensation to which they are entitled.
+These experienced admiralty, Jones Act, and Texas maritime lawyers show our students who are interested in this highly specialized area of law how to determine whether an injured maritime worker even has a case.
 A number of students who have interned at this law firm were inspired to changed direction as to where they wanted to practice law and decided to concentrate in the field of maritime law instead.
 This is very gratifying to not only us, but also to this maritime law firm.

 This philosophy of openness, that requires not only sharing of resources, but also the sharing of personnel, has created an environment nurturing the development of curricula as well as standards that are now being adopted by many other schools, and are recognized within the supporting corporate structures.
 Eva Pumett, founder of Tulsa Premise, the social media consultants, has been assisting the board in establishing the core tool sets we will incorporate to achieve the community we are attempting to create.
 A good deal of resources has gone into the background and considerations, looking for both conflicts and overlaps.
 We don’t want to be so politically correct that we are stifled as an attractive institution reflecting the values of our youth.